jsimerly/ecs_engine/README.md

 * **Component Pool**: An Object Pool for fast and efficient component creation.
 As well as using a "Sparse Set" data structure to improve entity caching and entity querying.
 [More on the Sparse Set here](https://stackoverflow.com/questions/23721645/designs-of-an-entity-component-system).

   <sub>It is worth noting that the sparse set will increase memory overhead in exchange for performance.<sub>
-* **EventBus**: An event bus to help provide system to system and admin to sysetm communication.
+* **EventBus**: An event bus to help provide system to system and admin to system communication.

 ### Quick start